chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/mvc/views/partial-views.md

 The Razor code block is required since this method returns no data.
 This method performs better than `PartialAsync` in some cases.

-# Access Data from Partial Views
+# access data from partial views
 Partial views receive a copy of the parent's `ViewData` dictionary.  `ViewData` changes in a partial view are lost when the partial view returns.
 Pass an instance of `ViewDataDictionary` to a partial view:
 ```cs